Death in Paradise: Format

 Normally, each episode ends with a comedic scene or a celebratory trip by the police officers to Catherine's bar.
 The final episode of most series has included a subplot wherein the lead DI is tempted to return to the UK by the prospect of a job offer or personal relationship, but in the end, he decides to remain on the island.

 This format was subverted in the sixth series, when the two-part storyline in the fifth and sixth episodes saw the team travel to London to follow up on a current case, resulting in Goodman deciding to remain to be with his new girlfriend, Martha; Mooney travelled back to Saint-Marie, initially as a holiday to help escape the memory of his recently deceased wife, but decided to remain as the new detective inspector of the island.
 This format was also subverted in the ninth series; Mooney decided to return to Britain mid-way through the series as he felt that he was ready to face the memory of his dead wife, with the new inspector (DI Neville Parker) initially coming to the island just to sign off on a particular body but kept for a few weeks for health reasons before he decided to remain to face a new challenge.
 Parker remains the DI on the island until the end of Series 13, when he departs the island to go travelling with his former DS Florence Cassell.
+His replacement, DI Mervin Wilson, initially just ended up working with the team by chance in the 2024 Christmas special as he was on holiday on the island when a difficult case came up, but he was subsequently convinced to sign a three-month contract to remain on the island that he later chose to extend.